A glimpse at Cars.com Inc.'s potential climb to old highs - The Dwinnex

-In the latest session, Cars.com Inc. (NYSE: CARS) closed at $19.20 up 0.79% from its previous closing price of $19.05.
-In other words, the price has increased by $+0.15 from its previous closing price.
-On the day, 923880 shares were traded.
-CARS stock price reached its highest trading level at $19.55 during the session, while it also had its lowest trading level at $18.87.
+In the latest session, Cars.com Inc. (NYSE: CARS) closed at $17.95 down -3.34% from its previous closing price of $18.57.
+In other words, the price has decreased by -$0.62 from its previous closing price.
+On the day, 661172 shares were traded.
+CARS stock price reached its highest trading level at $18.67 during the session, while it also had its lowest trading level at $17.80.

 Sponsored